Vocational Education and Training - applying and enrolling in your chosen course

 Attending vocational training over one or two days per week allows the student to learn valuable industry/work skills that will easily translate to the workplace.

-Students in years 11 & 12, and sometimes earlier may like to participate in a VET in schools program as part of their tertiary preparation or vocational pathway program.
+Students in years 11 and 12, and sometimes earlier may like to participate in a VET in Schools program as part of their tertiary preparation or vocational pathway program.
 Although it is subsidised by the government, there may be a cost associated with the program.